 Are you working on your next book?
 What can you tell us about it?

 I am always doing Bible study and reading.
 I write a Christian devotional for the day that is available on my website and my Facebook page.
 These are the basis for The Daily Devotional Series e-books.
-As for my next Bible study, I’ve been looking at the book of Jonah and I’m really excited about the things that God is teaching me through that book.
+As for my next book, I’ve actually been working on a Biblical Leadership Book.
+I work a full time job in the corporate arena and with that experience, I’m intrigued by the life of Joseph and what he brings in terms of leadership that translates to the business world as well as the Church.
+I’m really excited how this book is shaping up and looking forward to what God is going to do with this.

 What is the best advice you could give other writers about writing or publishing?